ahtohiofilho/fantastic-octo-lamp/README.md

-# Civilization Game Project
+# Sphere-Based Civilization Game

-Personal project to explore the development of a round-based strategy game using modern OpenGL and Python.
+Personal project to explore the development of a round-based strategy game set on the surface of a sphere.
+The logic is 2D (tile-based, graph-like interactions), but the rendering is in 3D using modern OpenGL techniques.

-This is a technical playground for learning and implementing core mechanics of a civilization-building game with a custom rendering pipeline.

-## 🚧 Current Status

-- GLFW window setup complete
-- Basic OpenGL context configured
-- First vertices rendered
+This version focuses on:
+- Rendering hexagon and pentagon tiles over a spherical mesh
+- Color-coded biomes (ocean, desert, prairie, etc.)
+- Orbital camera controls
-- Modular structure prepared for future logic and rendering systems
+- Modular architecture for future expansion

-The game is still in early development.
-No gameplay mechanics or assets are revealed publicly yet.
+🚧 More updates coming soon: unit movement, border highlights, and gameplay mechanics.

-## 🛠 Tech Stack
+## 🔧 Tech Stack

 - Language: Python
 - Graphics: Modern OpenGL (core profile)
 - Windowing: GLFW
 - Math: GLM (for vectors and matrices)
+- Graph: NetworkX (for tile relationships and logic)

-## 📁 Folder Structure (planned)
+## 📁 Folder Structure

-- src/ - Core code and rendering logic
-- shaders/ - Vertex and fragment shaders
-- assets/ - Future textures and models
+src/
+├── main.py # Entry point and rendering loop
+├── camera.py # Orbital camera system
+├── shader_utils.py # Shader compilation tools
+├── polygons.py # Procedural tile generation
+└── geography.py # Biome assignment, graph logic, and JSON export shaders/
+├── vertex.glsl # Vertex shader
+└── fragment.glsl # Fragment shader with color per tile
+assets/ # Placeholder for textures/models
+README.md # This file
+requirements.txt # Project dependencies

-## 📝 Notes
+## 🛠 Notes

-This project is focused on building a solid foundation for a complex strategy game.
-The architecture is being designed to support scalable logic and dynamic rendering.
+The current version renders sphere-like maps (planets) using procedural geometry based on the concept of a Goldberg Polyhedron.
+Each tile has its own biome and color.
+The camera can orbit around the planet and zoom in/out.

+Next steps include:
+- Implementing tile selection via mouse input
+- Adding UI elements (HUD, menus)
+- Processing player actions simultaneously each round
+- Introducing units and territorial dynamics

 More updates coming soon.